 In our second part of this series, we discuss the best practices in visual content management.

-To realise these objectives presents organisations with a challenge: how to create, store and move visual content in the most cost-effective and productive way.
-All too often, companies neglect the proper organisation of people and processes involved with their VCM solutions.
+To realize these objectives presents organizations with a challenge: how to create, store and move visual content in the most cost-effective and productive way.
+All too often, companies neglect the proper organization of people and processes involved with their VCM solutions.

-But an end to end social visual content platform that takes care of very aspect of your social operation, such as storing, workflow and eventually publishing to multiple channels, saves time, money and resources.
+But an end to end social visual content platform that takes care of every aspect of your social operation, such as storing, workflow and eventually publishing to multiple channels, save time, money and resources.
 This enables greater reach and better customer interactions as you will be firmly in the driving seat of your social media marketing campaigns.

-This article provides a number best practices to help ensure VCM success.
+This article provides a number of best practices to help ensure VCM success.

 Identify VCM Stakeholders